godotengine/godot-docs/tutorials/best_practices/data_preferences.rst

       though.
 Done by re-sorting the Array after every edit and writing an ordered-aware search algorithm.

-Godot implements Dictionary as an ``OrderedHashMap<Variant, Variant>``.
+Godot implements Dictionary as an ``HashMap<Variant, Variant, VariantHasher, StringLikeVariantComparator>;``.
 The engine stores a small array (initialized to 2^3 or 8 records) of key-value pairs.
 When one attempts to access a value, they provide it a key.
 It then *hashes* the key, i.e. converts it into a number.
 The "hash" is used to calculate the index into the array.
-As an array, the OHM then has a quick lookup within the "table" of keys mapped to values.
+As an array, the HM then has a quick lookup within the "table" of keys mapped to values.
 When the HashMap becomes too full, it increases to the next power of 2 (so, 16 records, then 32, etc.) and rebuilds the structure.